mhweber/gis_in_action_r_spatial/_posts/2017-04-18-05-Spatial-Data-In-R-sf.md

 ```

 ![GIS Explorer OR Cities](/gis_in_action_r_spatial/figure/GIS Explorer OR Cities.png)

-Try using some simple features functions like buffer on the cities and plot to see if it works.
+Take a few minutes and try using some simple features functions like st_buffer on the cities or st_centrioid or st_union on the counties and plot to see if it works.

 Let's construct an `sf`  spatial object in R from a data frame with coordinate information - we'll use the built-in dataset 'quakes' with information on earthquakes off the coast of Fiji.
 Construct spatial points sp, spatial points data frame, and then promote it to a simple features object.